percona/pmm-doc/docs/install-pmm/install-pmm-client/prerequisites.md

 The prerequisites to install PMM client are:
 {.power-number}

-1. [Set up PMM Server](../server/index.md) with a known IP address accessible from the client node.
+1. [Install PMM Server](../install-pmm-server/index.md) with a known IP address accessible from the client node.

 2. Check that you have superuser (root) access on the client host.